Kitchen connects to its surroundings through material choices

 Tall banks of cabinetry and appliances are demurely set back into the walls in this contemporary kitchen within a revamped cottage interior

 With effective kitchen design, the immediate environment is almost always a key driver.
-This kitchen forms part of a major cottage renovation that dismantles its classic, claustrophobic feel – instead, opening up the residence horizontally and vertically for dynamism and visual richness.
+This kitchen forms part of a major cottage renovation that dismantles its classic, claustrophobic feel, instead, opening up the residence horizontally and vertically for dynamism and visual richness.

-Architects Melonie Bayl-Smith and Andrew Lee of Bijl Architecture undertook the kitchen as part of the wider space- and light-bringing refit.
+Architects Melonie Bayl-Smith and Andrew Lee of Bijl Architecture undertook the kitchen as part of the wider space and light-bringing refit.

 “We wanted the kitchen to be open to the living area without imposing on it visually or dimensionally,” says Bayl-Smith.

-“As a part of this, the perimeter cabinetry and appliances were nestled back into the rear and side walls in a seamless match of 2-pac polyurethane joinery and flat black and crisp white paint finishes.”
+“As part of this, the perimeter cabinetry and appliances were nestled back into the rear and side walls in a seamless match of 2-pac polyurethane joinery and flat black and crisp white paint finishes.”

 The understated cabinetry is matched with veined engineered stone benchtops and a drinks station splashback that add colour to the design.
 The two-tone walls and marble-look surfaces connect with the living room finishes.
 Plus, the island’s bronzed cupboard links with the cabinet handles and nearby balustrade and handrail.